-This project aimed to determine the proportion of presumptive Tuberculosis (TB) lymphadenitis attributable to Mycobacterium TB complex and the proportion of confirmed TB lymphadenitis attributable to Mycobacterium bovis.
+This project aims to determine the proportion of presumptive Tuberculosis (TB) lymphadenitis attributable to Mycobacterium TB complex and the proportion of confirmed TB lymphadenitis attributable to Mycobacterium bovis.

 TB is now the leading cause of death amongst infectious diseases worldwide.
 In the Pacific region it is an important health issue.
 Papua New Guinea (PNG) is listed by the World Health Organization as one of 30 high TB burden countries, with an estimated incidence rate of 432 per 100,000 population, and an incidence of multi-drug resistant TB of 23 per 100,000.